TensorFlow

 Conda

-Whether using CPU's or GPU's, you should install TensorFlow into a clean Anaconda environment.
-You will need to first setup up your own Anaconda environment.
+Whether using CPU's or GPU's, you should install TensorFlow into a clean conda environment.
+You will need to first setup up your own conda environment.

 Please take care when installing Tensorflow with other packages.
 It isn't uncommon for Tensorflow to conflict with other packages so we generally recommend keeping your Tensorflow environment to a minimum.